 When to Pay Estimated Quarterly Taxes

-Estimated tax payments are due four times per year, in April, June, September, and January.
+As the name implies, estimated quarterly tax payments are due four times per year—in April, June, September, and January.

 - For the period April 1 to May 31: June 15

 - For the period June 1 to August 31: September 15